 Other signs and symptoms may include:

-Malaria signs and symptoms typically begin within a few weeks after a bite from an infected mosquito.
+Malaria signs and symptoms typically begin within a few weeks after being bitten by an infected mosquito.
 However, some types of malaria parasites can lie dormant in your body for months, or even years.

 When to see a doctor